Constraints on leptoquarks from lepton-flavour-violating tau-lepton processes: Introduction

 Hence, we take the most general couplings of the 5 different types of both scalar and vector leptoquarks to the SM fermions (see, for instance, Ref.~\cite{Dorsner:2016wpm}); in the presence of a right-handed neutrino, that we do not consider, there is an additional type of scalar and vector LQs.
 Upon integration of those leptoquarks --- assuming $M_\text{LQ} \gg \Lambda_\text{EW}$ --- the four-fermion (mass-)dimension-6 ($D=6$) operators of the SMEFT \cite{Buchmuller:1985jz,Grzadkowski:2010es} are generated.
 As commented above, we break universality in the lepton sector by attaching different couplings to the tau lepton and those of the first two families.
-Note that we will not consider interactions among the leptoquarks nor their off-diagonal couplings to a Higgs sector (we neglect the couplings of the interaction between a Higgs and two distinct leptoquarks), so that the flavour leptoquark eigenstates are also the mass eigenstates.
+This is because some works~\cite{Bernigaud:2021fwn,Allwicher:2022vbf} point to the aforementioned particularity of the third family and, moreover, the implications related to the first two families in this regard are far less compelling~\cite{CMS:2021ctt}.
 Moreover, we have also taken into account the $\tau \rightarrow \ell \gamma$ decays (with $\ell=e,\mu$), although their leading contribution arises at one loop.
 Throughout this procedure, we get the WCs of the $D=6$ SMEFT operators expressed in terms of products of a pair of unknown couplings of LQs to SM fermions.
 In addition, we identify the energy scale of the corresponding SMEFT with the masses of leptoquarks.

 In Ref.~\cite{Husek:2020fru}, we performed a model-independent analysis taking into account current and foreseen experimental data for lepton-favour-violating hadronic $\tau$ decays (from Belle~\cite{HFLAV:2019otj} and Belle II~\cite{Kou:2018nap}) and $\ell$--$\tau$ conversion in nuclei, $\ell=e,\mu$ (from NA64 expected sensitivity~\cite{Gninenko:2018num}).
 As a consequence, we obtained tight bounds on the participating WCs that we can now translate to the products of LQs couplings.
 Upon general assumptions on those couplings we can also arrive at estimates for the lower bounds on LQ masses.
 Based on our results, we would like to highlight the strong bounds on LQ masses and couplings that Belle II future results on the hadronic $\tau$ decays will be able to establish.